docsforadobe/javascript-tools-guide/docs/user-interface-tools/size-and-location-objects.md

 elements.
 Contains an array `[ left, top, right, bottom ]` whose elements define the margins between the left edge of a container and its leftmost child element, and so on.

-A `Margins` object is created when you set an element’s `margins` property.
+A `Margins` object is created when you set an element's `margins` property.

 - An object must contain properties named `left`, `top`, `right`, and `bottom`.
 - An array must have values in the order [ `left`, `top`, `right`, `bottom` ].